-2. Application of new and revised International Financial Reporting Standards ("IFRSs")
+2. Application of new and revised international financial reporting standards (IFRSs)

-2.1 Impact of the initial application of other new and amended IFRS Standards that are effective for the current year
+2.1 Impact of the initial application of other new and amended IFRSs that are effective for the current year

-In the current year, the Company has applied a number of amendments to IFRS Standards and Interpretations issued by the IASB that are effective for an annual period that begins on or after 1 January 2021.
-Their adoption has not had any material impact on the disclosures or on the amounts report in these financial statements:
+In the current period, the Establishment has applied a number of amendments to IFRSs and Interpretations issued by the International Accounting Standards Board (IASB) that are effective for an annual period that begins on or after 1 January 2022.

+The following new and revised IFRSs, which became effective for annual periods beginning on or after 1 January 2022, have been adopted in these financial statements.
+Their adoption has not had any material impact on the disclosures or on the amounts reported in these financial statements: